turingcompl33t/turingcompl33t.github.io/_posts/2020-8-6-Coroutine-Composition.md

 We might think that it would make sense at this point for `coro_0()` to resume `coro_1()` (and so on down to `coro_2()`) because the `co_await` in these coroutines has also been satisfied, but `coro_0()` has no _obligation_ to resume the `task` upon which it `co_await`ed - all `coro_0()` "knows" is that the wait was satisfied, nothing more about the state of execution of `coro_1()`.

+This situation should help to develop an intuition for an extremely important concept when programming with C++ coroutines: when a coroutine suspends, it is up to that coroutine to schedule itself for resumption at some point in the future.
+In our current implementation, all three of our coroutines suspend their execution with a `co_await`, but they do not take any steps to ensure that they will be later resumed; the only reason that we see `coro_0` complete is the top-level "external" resumption of this coroutine by the call to `task::resume()` in `main()`, but this facility does nothing for the nested coroutines `coro_1()` and `coro_2()`.

-The missing piece of our implementation emerges from the preceding paragraph; what we need to fix our `task` type is some way by which a `task`-returning coroutine may immediately resume execution of its caller upon completion.
+The missing piece of our implementation emerges from the preceding paragraphs; what we need to fix our `task` type is some way by which a `task`-returning coroutine may immediately resume execution of its caller upon completion.
 This way, when a `co_await` on a `task` is satisfied, the coroutine that is performing the `co_await` may immediately be resumed by the `task` once it completes.

 ### Composing Coroutines with `task`: Adding Continuations

 The addition that we need is called a _continuation_.
+Continuations are another general concept in asynchronous programming that allow one to express the idea: "do Y once X completes."
+A more familiar example of a continuation is the `.then()` method of a `future` (as yet still missing from the standard library implementation but available in `boost::future`) which allows one to chain the next computation that should be performed with the result of the `future` instead of blocking with a call to `.get()`.

+With coroutines, adding continuations to the `task` type means that we need to implement some mechanism by which `task` B, after being launched by a `co_await` in `task` A, may subsequently resume execution of the coroutine associated with `task` A once it completes.

 The code changes required to implement continuations for our `task` type are relatively minor and all take place within the `task_promise` and `task_awaiter` types.

 First, the `task_awaiter`.
 The only change here is in the `await_suspend()` member: